Arepo/CV/README.md

 Sasha Cooper
 ==

 I'm a newish software developer, seeking a job in London.
-Until recently I worked in academic publishing - but retrained at Makers Academy, partly from a desire for more challenge and innovation, partly due to some [unusual ethical careers advice](https://80000hours.org/articles/earning-to-give/).
+Until recently I worked in academic publishing, but retrained at Makers Academy - partly from a desire for more challenge and innovation, partly due to some [unusual ethical careers advice](https://80000hours.org/articles/earning-to-give/).
 I've been working as a developer for approx 1.5 years, mostly with Ruby, but with an ever-increasing interest in complementing it with other tech.

 Code examples
 --